hms-dbmi/Large-scale-subtyping-of-ASD-in-different-Age-groups/README.md

 To have access to the Aetna and BCH data, you will need IRB approval.
 When it is the case, you will need a user and pwd n to log into the database.

 ## How to
-The jupyter notebook XXXX all the code used for the analysis of the Aetna database.
+The jupyter notebook Identifying the potential subtypes of ASD  all the code used for the analysis of the Aetna database.

 ## Publication
-This code supports the analysis presented in the XXXXXXXXXX (publication to come).
+This code supports the analysis presented in the Large Scale Subtyping of Autism Spectrum Disorder in Different age groups of Children(publication to come).

 ## License